 Depending on when you’re traveling, you might be able to catch a rodeo as you follow the Cowboy Trail.
 Check out the schedule at Pro Rodeo Canada.

-Ann and Sandy Cross Conservation Area
+Visit the Ann and Sandy Cross Conservation Area

-Heading south, for some fresh air and a chance to stretch your legs, just southwest of Calgary off Highway 22X is the Ann & Sandy Cross Conservation Area (ASCCA), a 4,800-acre wildlife preserve and day use natural area.
-You can read up on the hiking guidelines and book your hike visit here.
+Heading off the Cowboy Trail in Alberta, southwest of Calgary off Highway 22X is the Ann & Sandy Cross Conservation Area (ASCCA), a 4,800-acre wildlife preserve and day use natural area.

 As of January 1, 2020 there is a $10 parking fee per car.